-The amount of work that goes into there training, nutrition and contest preperation for the most part-is unequaled.
-Natural Bodybuilding differs at a completly different magnitude - in comparision.
+The amount of work that goes into there training, nutrition and contest preparation for the most part-is unequalled.
+Natural Bodybuilding differs on a magnitude - beyond comparison.

 2. Are their food supplements that are as effective as steroids that have no adverse health risks?